Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server.md

 ### Boilerplate code

 As the `unity.networking.transport` package is a low level API, there is a bit of boiler plate code you might want to setup.
-This is a architecture design Unity chose to make sure that you always have full control.
+This is an architecture design Unity chose to make sure that you always have full control.

 > **Note**: As development on the `unity.networking` package evolves, more abstractions may be created to reduce your workload on a day-to-day basis.